 Pewaukee is located on the northeastern edge of Pewaukee Lake, the largest lake in the area for sailing, waterskiing, boating and swimming.
 It also yields more fish per acre than any other lake in the state.
 Local and national sailing regattas are common in the summer.
 During the winter, the lake is speckled with ice shanties.
 Given the beauty of its natural surroundings and its central location in the metropolitan region, this area is home to many new subdivisions and business parks.

-Chenequa is a small, exclusive community that features exclusive homes around prestigious Pine Lake.
+Chenequa is a small, exclusive community that features expansive homes wrapped around the shores of prestigious Pine Lake.

 Although originally settled in the 1800s, most of this area was developed in the last 40 years as Milwaukee moved westward.
 For the most part, these are rural communities that don’t have traditional downtown districts.
 New Berlin boasts many beautiful homes.
-There is a variety of subdivisions within this expansive community, from compact, neighborhood-type developments to sprawling subdivisions that offer residents private, estate-type properties.
+There is a variety of subdivisions within this expansive and still-growing community, from compact, neighborhood-type developments to sprawling subdivisions with estate-type properties.
 Water lovers flock to Muskego, which offers three lakes for summer and winter enjoyment - Big Muskego Lake, Little Muskego Lake and Lake Denoon.
 Muskego is one of Waukesha County's fastest-growing communities.
 Commercial and residential expansion is expected to continue with the extension of Moorland Road.
 A short drive away is the small community of Wind Lake, which is located where Hwy.
 Y (Racine Ave.) and U.S. 36 (Loomis Rd.) converge.
 Its proximity to three lakes - Wind, Long and Waubasee - have made it popular for both summer and year-round homes.